 As well as our award-winning news, features, opinion and editorial content, Varsity is the essential guide to what's on in Cambridge, a crucial reference guide to everything from job application deadlines to Saturday night’s entertainment.
 Varsity is read by tens of thousands of students and staff every month, both online and in print.

 Independent, Established, Trusted

 Unlike most student publications, Varsity is an independent newspaper unaffiliated to the student union – a status that, along with our quality and history, means that Varsity is Cambridge's most established and trusted news source.
-But despite the newspaper’s independence, we are privileged to hold strong ties to the University as an establishment.
+Despite the newspaper’s independence, we are privileged to hold strong ties to the University as an establishment.

 Varsity is owned and operated by Varsity Publications Ltd, a not-for-profit company devoted to the encouragement of student journalism.
 Every year, Varsity awards prizes from The Varsity Trust to enable Cambridge’s most talented journalists to develop their careers through postgraduate study.
 Varsity Publications also publishes a series of supplements and sister publications, including Oxford/Cambridge anthology The Mays.